 The FaceTite probe uses radiofrequency ablation to liquefy fat and stimulate collagen remodeling and skin tightening.
-It is safe, with thermal probes internal and external that will halt the energy once we reach a certain temperature.
-Liposuction is then utilized to extract the remaining excess fat.
+It is safe, with internal and external thermal probes that automatically stop delivering radiofrequency energy once we reach a certain temperature.
+We then use liposuction to extract the remaining excess fat.

 What Is Recovery Like?